Rohit0812/Image-Captioning/README.md

 This notebook was developed and executed on **Kaggle** using the **GPT T4x2 Accelerator**, which provides dual NVIDIA T4 GPUs for faster model training and inference.

+## Demo

+The fine-tuned model is live on hugging space.
+Click [here](https://huggingface.co/spaces/RSRathore/ny-captioning) to check the app out.

 ## Overview

 This notebook demonstrates: